d9w/graphgpworkshop/content/index.md

 draft: false
 ---

-While the classical way to represent programs in Genetic Programming (GP) is using an expression tree, different GP variants with graph-based representations have been proposed and studied throughout the years.
+While the classical way to represent programs in Genetic Programming (GP) is using an expression tree, different GP variants with graph-based representations have been proposed.
 Graph-based representations have led to novel applications of GP in circuit design, cryptography, image analysis, and more.
-This workshop aims to encourage this form of GP by considering graph-based methods from a unified perspective and to bring together researchers in this subfield of GP research. \\
+This workshop aims to encourage this form of GP by considering graph-based methods from a unified perspective and to bring together researchers in this subfield of GP research.

-We invite submissions that present recent developments in graph-based Genetic Programming.
-Submitting work that is in an early stage or in progress is welcomed and appreciated.
+The Graph-based GP Workshop will be held at [GECCO 2023](https://gecco-2023.sigevo.org/Workshops) in Lisbon in July 15-19, 2023.

 ## Scope

-The scope of the workshop includes the following GGP related topics and issues, but is not limited to:
+We invite [submissions](https://graphgp.com/cfp/) that present recent developments in graph-based Genetic Programming.
+The scope of the workshop includes the following topics and issues as they relate to graph-based GP:

  +  Genetic operators
  +  Representation models